 - (3) In June 2018, we extended our \$75.0 million credit facility from June 2018 to September 2018.
+In September 2018, we entered into a \$75.0 million term loan agreement to repay the outstanding balance of our \$75.0 million credit facility due September 2018.
+The new term loan extended the maturity to September 2021.
 Principal is payable at maturity.
-Interest is due monthly in arrears, at a foreign currency funding-linked base rate plus 1.60% (4.66% as of June 30, 2018). - (4) In May 2015, we entered into a term loan agreement pursuant to which we may borrow up to \$150.0 million for capital expenditures.
+Interest is due quarterly in arrears, at LIBOR plus 2.34% (4.68% as of September 30, 2018). - (4) In May 2015, we entered into a term loan agreement pursuant to which we may borrow up to \$150.0 million for capital expenditures.
 Principal is payable at maturity.
-Interest is payable quarterly in arrears, at a fund floating rate plus 1.60% (4.27% as of June 30, 2018).
+Interest is payable quarterly in arrears, at a fund floating rate plus 1.60% (4.28% as of September 30, 2018).
 In the second quarter of 2018, we borrowed \$64.0 million on this facility and repaid other Amkor Technology Korea, Inc. term loans with earlier maturity dates. - (5) We entered into various short-term term loans which mature semiannually.
-Principal and interest is payable in monthly installments.
-Interest as of June 30, 2018 is at TIBOR plus 0.15%.
-As of June 30, 2018, \$9.0 million was available to be drawn. - (6) In November 2015, we entered into a \$39.0 million revolving credit facility.
+Principal and interest are payable in monthly installments.
+Interest as of September 30, 2018 is at TIBOR plus 0.15% to 0.20% (weighted average of 0.17% as of September 30, 2018).
+As of September 30, 2018, \$4.4 million was available to be drawn. - (6) In July 2018, the senior secured revolving credit facility of Amkor Technology, Inc. was terminated and replaced by a new facility entered into by our subsidiary, Amkor Technology Singapore Holding Pte, Ltd., and guaranteed by Amkor Technology, Inc. We recorded a \$0.4 million charge for the write-off of the associated unamortized debt issuance costs relating to the terminated credit facility.
+The availability for the new revolving credit facility is based on the amount of eligible accounts receivable.
+As of September 30, 2018, we had availability of \$250.0 million under the new senior secured revolving credit facility with no outstanding standby letters of credit. - (7) In November 2015, we entered into a \$39.0 million revolving credit facility.
 Principal is payable at maturity.
-Interest is payable monthly, at TAIFX plus a bank determined spread (3.75% as of June 30, 2018).
-As of June 30, 2018, \$19.0 million was available to be drawn.
+Interest is payable monthly, at TAIFX plus the applicable bank rate (3.67% as of September 30, 2018).
+As of September 30, 2018, \$19.0 million was available to be drawn.

-Certain of our foreign debt is collateralized by the land, buildings and equipment in the respective locations.
+Certain of our foreign debt is collateralized by the land, buildings, equipment and accounts receivable in the respective locations.
 The carrying value of the collateral exceeds the carrying amount of the debt.

 The debt of Amkor Technology, Inc. is structurally subordinated in right of payment to all existing and future debt and other liabilities of our subsidiaries.
 From time to time, Amkor Technology, Inc. also guarantees certain debt of our subsidiaries.
 The agreements governing our indebtedness contain affirmative and negative covenants which restrict our ability to pay dividends and could restrict our operations.
 We have never paid a dividend to our stockholders and we do not have any present plans for doing so.
-We were in compliance with all debt covenants at June 30, 2018.
+We were in compliance with all debt covenants at September 30, 2018.